 RSU46: used on SB6, SB6R, SB7, Vdue (4.1 mb)

 The tool in the image is the tool used to loosen the cartridge from the fork leg on an RSU46.
-The RSU41 and RSU43 tools look similar in appearence (according to the books, I have never seen them in the flesh), but the dimensions are most likely different.
+The RSU41 and RSU43 tools look similar (I have a 43mm toolkit), but the dimensions are most likely different.
 In Paioli's toolkit, there were also other tools, but I think this is the most important one.
 For seating bushings and seals, the Motion Pro Fork Seal Driver of correct dimension could be a suitable replacement for the original, I presume(?)
 I have never tried the MP tool on the Paiolis, but I use them on other brands of forks.

 RSU41: (no measurements or drawings available).